BlackViking-PS/BankingSystem-C/README.md

 Data Persistence: Account data is saved to a text file (bank_data.txt) when the program is closed and loaded from the file when the program is launched, allowing data to be retained between sessions.

 The program's user interface is text-based, and users can interact with it by entering numeric options based on the menu provided.
-The program offers basic account management functionality for a bank, making it suitable for educational purposes and simple account tracking.# Tutorial-C
+The program offers basic account management functionality for a bank, making it suitable for educational purposes and simple account tracking.